bbg-cookbooks/razor/README.md

 The Git reference/branch to check out.

-The default is `"master"`.
+The default is `"0.9.0"`.
 Valid values could be Git SHA hashes, branch names, and `"master"` for tracking development.

 ### <a name="attributes-rubygems-source-version"></a> rubygems_source/version